 Skip to content

-You spent the time and resources to make a high-quality video and it made a big splash.
-The view count just kept going up and you sat back satisfied in a job well done.
-Then the watch count slowed.
-Is it time to retire that video?
+You invested time and resources to make a high-quality video and it worked!
+The view count kept rising and you sat back satisfied in a job well done.
+But now the watch count is slowing.
+Maybe it’s time to think about how you can repurpose video content.

-Not so fast.
-That first flare of interest was just the beginning.
-You need a distribution plan that’s as strong as your video.
+With the right long-term distribution strategy, that first flare of interest could be just the beginning.
 You can repurpose video content to put it in front of more audiences and share it in new settings.

 Maximize video ROI with a smart distribution strategy.
 You may already have used one or two of these techniques, but you haven’t fully distributed your video until you’ve tried all of them.